 12.1.
 KL GYMNASIUM AT KOMPLEKS SUKAN TAMAN TASIK PERDANA

 In the event of a fire or other emergency needing us to vacate the building, the head coach will make the announcement.

-- Head Coach must take the name list.
+- Head Coach will take the name list and gather all gymnasts.

 - Go immediately to assembly point.
 Check everyone against name list and report anyone missing to the fire brigade or coach.